adamcq/slido-excercises/README.md

 - Run the tests: `npm test`

 ## cpp-excercise (INCOMPLETE)
 This folder contains the C++ excercise.
+The application computes the average of numbers in a text file.

 So far, only a simple library which computes the average is implemented.